Preventing Workplace Accidents: 6 Strategies for Proactive Safety Management

 Source: cvent.com

 Conscientious reporting and documentation are key components of effective safety management.
 Each incident — regardless of degree of injury, severity or type— should be reported and thoroughly documented in order to effectively prevent workplace accidents in the future.
+To accurately record any incidents, you could consider the option to implement a digital safety management system within your workplace.
 In many cases, elements of the incident may become relevant after some time has passed, or lessons learned may be applicable to similar incidents.

 Thorough and accurate documentation should include information such as: description and analysis of the incident; details about time, location, individual(s) involved; summary of investigation; corrective actions taken; photographs or diagrams; reports on follow-ups with employees regarding incident outcomes.